Who is she? The Delicate Lady

 - Discounted entry fee to our Monkey Sanctuary

-Tanya is a shy, female black-capped capuchin.
-She is a diabetic who requires specialist care from the primate welfare team at the Monkey Sanctuary who work hard to make sure that she enjoys a good quality of life whilst coping with her illness.
+Tanya is small but fierce, and our eldest monkey on the site across all species at an incredible (approx!)
+39 years of age!
+A shy, black-capped capuchin, unfortunately due to her former life as a pet, it became apparent a few years ago that she is a diabetic who requires on-going, specialist care from the primate welfare team at the Monkey Sanctuary.
+They work hard to make sure that she enjoys a good quality of life whilst coping with her illness.
 She is reserved around humans and prefers the company of her monkey friends.
-She is currently living in a large, sucessful social group of black-capped capuchins at the Monkey Sanctuary and is mostly found in the company of Jackie and Frosty, the dominant female and males of the group.
+She is currently living in a successful social group of older black-capped capuchins at the Monkey Sanctuary, and is mostly found in the company of Jackie and Frosty, the dominant female and male of the group.

-Tanya is slight of build but has a powerful voice with which she lets Keepers at the Sanctuary know when she is unhappy with!
-Due to her medical condition, Tanya will never be suitable for re-release and must have speicalist care for the rest of her life; staff at the Sanctuary work hard however, to make sure that that care is as unobtrusive as possible and has little impact on her busy social life within the colony.
+Tanya is slight of build but has a powerful voice with which she lets carers at the Sanctuary know when she is unhappy!
+Due to her medical condition, Tanya must have specialist care for the rest of her life; staff at the Sanctuary work hard however, to make sure that that care is as unobtrusive as possible and has little impact on her busy social life within the colony.